A picture of the space of typical learnable tasks: Introduction

+We discuss theoretical and computational tools to study such probabilistic models in~\cref{s:methods}.
+Many of these tools are developed in more detail in~\citet{mao2023training}.
+These tools are used to visualize these very high-dimensional objects, to compute geodesics on such manifolds, to interpolate checkpoints along training trajectories into continuous curves, and to map models trained on different tasks into a unique prediction space.
+We point these technical tools to understanding the structure of the space of learnable tasks and study different representation algorithms such as supervised, transfer, meta, semi- and self-supervised learning.
+We report the following findings in~\cref{s:results}:

-\begin{enumerate}[(1),nosep] \item The manifold of probabilistic models trained on different tasks using different representation learning methods is effectively low-dimensional; and this dimensionality is rather small (for Imagenet, a 3-dimensional subspace accurately captures the distances between models with an explained stress of 80.02\%); \item Supervised learning on one task results in a surprising amount of progress on seemingly dissimilar tasks; progress on other tasks is larger if the training task has diverse classes; \item The structure of the space of tasks indicated by our analysis is consistent with parts of the Wordnet phylogenetic tree; \item Fine-tuning a model upon a sub-task does not change the representation much if the model was trained for a large number of epochs; \item Episodic meta-learning algorithms fit similar models eventually as that of supervised learning, even if the two traverse different trajectories during training; \item Contrastive learning methods trained on different datasets learn similar representations. \end{enumerate}
+\begin{enumerate}[(1),nosep] \item The manifold of probabilistic models trained on different tasks using different representation learning methods is effectively low-dimensional.
+This dimensionality is very small: for Imagenet where our probabilistic models are in $10^7$ dimensions, the top 3 dimensions preserve 80.02\% of the pairwise distances between 2430 models trained on different sub-tasks of Imagenet. \item Supervised learning on one task results in a surprising amount of progress on seemingly dissimilar tasks (informally, ``progress'' means that the representation learned on one can be used to make accurate predictions on other tasks; this is defined in~\cref{eq:tw}); progress on other tasks is larger if the training task has diverse classes. \item Structure of the space of tasks indicated by our analysis is consistent with parts of the Wordnet phylogenetic tree. \item Episodic meta-learning algorithms and supervised learning traverse different trajectories in the space of probabilistic models during training but learn similar models eventually; the trajectory of episodic meta-learning for a small ``way'' is about 40$\times$ longer in terms of its Riemann length than that of supervised learning. \item Contrastive and semi-supervised learning methods traverse similar trajectories to that of supervised learning in the space of probabilistic models. \item Fine-tuning a model upon a sub-task does not change the representation much if the model was trained for a large number of epochs. \end{enumerate}

-We demonstrate these findings on image classification tasks constructed from CIFAR-10 and Imagenet datasets.
+We present evidence and analysis of these findings using multiple neural architectures and a large number of different image-classification tasks created from the CIFAR-10 and Imagenet datasets.